-A Content Management System (CMS) or website builder will be the backbone of your website.
+A Content Management System test test test or website builder will be the backbone of your website.
 It will be the control room from where you add new products or edit existing ones.
 It’s important to pick an easy-to-use eCommerce website builder.
 It will help you make changes to your eCommerce website smoothly.

 WooCommerce, which uses WordPress, is the most popular eCommerce website builder.
+Additionally, you’d need a good WooCommerce hosting to improve your site performance.
 Wix and Squarespace have also emerged as new popular choices.

 Hosted on WordPress, WooCommerce offers more functionality with plugins.
 For beginners, though, Wix and Squarespace might be easier to navigate.